-- 5. You will be required to dress appropriately

-- 6. No open toed shoes

-- 7. No lose clothing

-- 8. Safety glasses are to be worn

-- 9. Shop coats are to be worn

-- 10. If you do not know how to use shop equipment ASK.

-- 11. THINK first.

-- 12. Additional rules will be posted in the shop or expressed by Ken or Dave.

-- 13. Failure to safely work in the shop may lead to lost shop privileges.
+- 5. You will be required to dress appropriately - 6.
+No open toed shoes - 7.
+No lose clothing - 8.
+Safety glasses are to be worn - 9.
+Shop coats are recommended and are available in the shop for your use - 10.
+If you do not know how to use shop equipment ASK. - 11.
+THINK first. - 12.
+Additional rules will be posted in the shop or expressed by Ken or Dave. - 13.
+Failure to safely work in the shop may lead to lost shop privileges.
 This is likely to have academic consequences.